ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

   * ``"``
   * Rationale: A consistent hierarchy expedites getting an idea about the nesting level when screening the document.

+* *[.md only]* In Markdown the headings should follow the ATX-style described in the `Markdown syntax documentation <https://daringfireball.net/projects/markdown/syntax#header>`

+  * Atx-style headers use 1-6 hash characters at the start of the line to denote header levels 1-6.
+  * Add a space to headers (such as ``# Heading 1``) to make it easier to visually identify.
+  * Rationale: Atx-style headers are easier to search and maintain, and make H1 and H2 consistent with threst of the header levels.

 * *[any]* Each sentence must start on a new line.

   * Rationale: For longer paragraphs a single change in the beginning makes the diff unreadable since it carries forward through the whole paragraph.